 React Native vs Flutter for 2026 — talent availability, ecosystem maturity, native module needs, GCC fintech/B2B app fit, App Store and Play Store launch reality.
-Decision matrix from a team behind 20+ Saudi enterprise products.
+Decision matrix informed by an Ijjad-reported 20+ Saudi enterprise digital products.

 React Native or Flutter for a 2026 mobile app?